Catenary

 A catenary is the shape a wire makes when hanging from

-two telephone poles.[1]
-While it looks like a parabola, it is a hyperbolic cosine
+two telephone poles.
+While it may look like a parabola,

-function.
+actually it is a hyperbolic cosine function.
 The general formula for a catenary is:

 where h is the horizontal offset and k is the vertical offset.